Course Syllabus for SDMS CME Credits

 Upon completion of the course, the Sonographer should be able to:

-- Describe the characteristics of a ultrasound machine and how to adjust machine settings to optimize an exam
+- Describe the characteristics of an ultrasound machine and how to adjust machine settings to optimize an exam

 - List and describe the normal arterial and venous anatomy of the head, neck, extremities and abdomen